May 15, 2026

 Automated Analysis at the Article Level

 This is the capability most tools don't have.
-Beyond sentiment classification, crisis-grade analysis means: extracting quotes by source type (spokesperson, competitor, third-party expert), checking key message pull-through, flagging topic mentions, and tagging themes automatically, within seconds of ingestion.
+Beyond sentiment classification, crisis-grade analysis means: extracting quotes by source type (company spokesperson, third-party expert, author statement), checking key message pull-through, flagging topic mentions, and tagging themes automatically, within seconds of ingestion.

 Without this, your team is doing that work manually.
 With it, your team is reviewing outputs instead of producing them.
 For a deeper look at what to look for in this layer, see choosing the best sentiment analysis tool for PR success.